-2008

-(Dollars in the
+(Dollars in 2007 thousands)

 Commercial Banking \$ 10,537 \$ 10,537

 Wealth Management 24,254 24,254

 Consumer Finance 86,691 86,691

 \$ 121,482 \$ 121,482

 Goodwill assigned to the Commercial Banking segment is related to the acquisition of Banco Central Hispano Puerto Rico in 1996, the goodwill assigned to the Wealth Management segment is related to the acquisition of Merrill Lynch's retail brokerage business in Puerto Rico by Santander Securities Corporation in 2000 and the goodwill assigned to the Consumer Finance segment is related to the acquisition of Island Finance in 2006.
 As a result of the unfavorable economic environment in Puerto Rico, Island Finance's short-term financial performance and profitability declined significantly during 2007, caused by reduced lending activity and increases in non-performing assets and charge-offs.
 The Corporation, with the assistance of an independent valuation firm, performed an interim impairment test of the goodwill and other intangibles of Island Finance as of July 1, 2007.
 SFAS No. 142 provides a two-step impairment test.
 The first step of the impairment test compares the fair value of a reporting unit with its carrying amount, including goodwill.
 If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of the impairment loss, if any.
 The Corporation completed the first step of the impairment test and determined that the carrying amount of the goodwill and other intangible assets of Island Finance exceeded their fair value, thereby requiring performance of the second step of the impairment test to calculate the amount of the impairment.
 Based upon the completed impairment test, the Corporation determined that the actual non-cash impairment charges as of July 1, 2007 were \$43.3 million, which included \$26.8 of goodwill and \$16.5 million of other intangibles assets (comprised of \$9.2 million of customer relationships, \$5.4 million of trade name and \$1.9 million of non-compete agreement).
 These impairment charges did not result in cash expenditures and will not result in future cash expenditures.
-The Corporation performed its annual impairment assessments as of October 1, 2007 with the assistance of the independent valuation specialist.
-The Corporation determined that no impairment charge was necessary as of October 1, 2007.
+The Corporation performed its annual impairment assessments as of October 1, 2007.
 Based on management's assessment of the value of the Corporation's goodwill at October 1, 2008, which includes an independent valuation, among others, management determined that the Corporation's goodwill and other intangibles were not impaired.